Check out the events this Summer!

 Ribfest: The Sarnia Ribfest is a major event every summer in Centennial Park featuring free admission and free concerts.
 It is scheduled to take place each June, giving you plenty of opportunity to stop by and enjoy some mouth-watering food while listening to fine tunes.
-The judging of the ribs takes place on Sunday, June 16.
+The judging of the ribs takes place on a Sunday in mid-June.
 Is anyone else’s mouth watering?!

 Artwalk: Also located in southern Ontario, the Sarnia Artwalk takes place on Christina St. N. between George St. and Wellington St. Taking place in early June, the Artwalk showcases and promotes the talent of local artists.
 There will be art and food vendors, demonstrating artists, an eco village, a multi-cultural village, live music, and children’s activities.